Developer Guide

 Thus, for legacy reasons many internal components of SunRez have traces of AddressBook.
 For example, namespaces in the

-, and the primary data class of the Model component is named AddressBook
+project start with seedu.address, and the primary data class of the Model component is named AddressBook.
+A future

 refactoring to rename all aspects of SunRez is planned, but until then, developer-facing parts of SunRez will contain